St Paul’s Cathedral is undoubtedly one of the most famous sights you’ll come across in London.

 Infant Ticket (up to 5 years): Free

-Welcome to London Tour
+Welcome to the London Tour ticket

 The Welcome to London Tour starts at 7.45 am and lasts nine hours.

-During the day, you also experience a scenic private cruise on the River Thames, a private tour of the Tower of London to see the Crown Jewels, and a tour of St. Paul’s Cathedral.
+During the day, you also experience a scenic private cruise on the River Thames, a private tour of the Tower of London to see the Crown Jewels and a tour of St. Paul’s Cathedral.

 Ticket Prices